-Once a terrorizing threat is made, it will be dealt with accordingly.
-The threatened student will be informed of terrorizing threat immediately and maintained in a secure posture in an administrative office with a school employee.

-Parent(s) of threatened student will be informed immediately.
-The decision to take student off campus or allow student to remain in school will be made by parents.

-If there is a threat to an employee, the employee is to be informed immediately.
+Terrorizing threats are dealt with accordingly.
+The threatened student will be informed of the terrorizing threat immediately and maintained in a secure location in an administrative office with a school employee.
+Parent(s) of a threatened student will be informed immediately.
+The decision to remove a student from campus or to allow the student to remain in school will be made by parents.
+If there is a threat to an employee, the employee will be informed immediately.